aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/computer-3-ram-upgrade/README.md

-# RAM Upgrade – HP All-in-One
+# Computer 3 RAM Upgrade – HP All-in-One

 ## Overview
 This project documents the analysis and installation of a RAM upgrade in an HP All-in-One system.